-If there is resistance to the move from the member, family/responsible party/guardian or the AFC home provider, additional support from the IDT may be required to resolve the problem.
-The MCO advises Program Support Unit (PSU) to send the member Form H2065-D, Notification of Managed Care Program Services, by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral to deny AFC services.
-The MCO follows up on this PSU action by advising the member and AFC home provider of the AFC services termination date specified on Form H2065-D. If the member transfers to another AFC home or Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) living arrangement, the MCO must notify the member and AFC home provider of the change in services.
-If the member does not transfer to another AFC or HCBS SPW living arrangement and all HCBS SPW services are terminated, the MCO informs the PSU by posting Form H2067-MC to TxMedCentral.
-The PSU sends the member Form H2065-D and posts a copy of the form to TxMedCentral within three business days of posting Form H2067-MC.
+If there is resistance to the move from the member, family, AR, guardian or the AFC home provider, additional support from the IDT may be required to resolve the problem.
+The MCO advises Program Support Unit (PSU) staff to send the member Form H2065-D, Notification of Managed Care Program Services, by posting Form H2067-MC, Managed Care Programs Communication, to TxMedCentral to deny AFC services.
+The MCO follows up on this PSU action by advising the member and AFC home provider of the AFC services termination date specified on Form H2065-D. If the member transfers to another AFC home or STAR+PLUS Home and Community Based Services (HCBS) program living arrangement, the MCO must notify the member and AFC home provider of the change in services.
+If the member does not transfer to another AFC or STAR+PLUS HCBS program living arrangement and all STAR+PLUS HCBS program services are terminated, the MCO informs PSU staff by posting Form H2067-MC to TxMedCentral.
+PSU staff send the member Form H2065-D and posts a copy of the form to TxMedCentral within three business days of posting Form H2067-MC.
 If services are not provided in the member’s home, the AFC home provider has the right to begin eviction proceedings as specified in the AFC home provider's resident rights and responsibilities.
 The MCO must ensure that the member and responsible party understand the consequences of eviction.
 If the AFC home provider must use eviction procedures and the member has refused to make other living arrangements, the MCO must refer the member to APS.

 If the member and AFC home provider decide that the member will remain in the home as a private pay member, the MCO must give approval.
 The MCO must also ensure the member and AFC home provider understand that there are no case management services or payment arrangements from the MCO for a private pay member.

-Refer to Section 7172 below for more details on how to handle situations in which the AFC member threatens the health and/or safety of himself/herself or others in the AFC home.
+Refer to Section 7172 below for more details on how to handle situations in which the AFC member threatens the health and/or safety of himself or herself or others in the AFC home.

 7172 Discharge and Termination Due to Health and Safety